 Clients can only be referred to complementary therapies by STARTTS’ counsellors internally.

-- Many refugee trauma clients suffer from pain, discomfort and physical injuries
+- Many people with torture and refugee trauma experiences suffer from pain, discomfort and physical injuries

 - Traumatic memories can be unconscious and more easily accessed via the body